Valdez Creek: Geography

+Valdez Creek valley looking south at the Clearwater Mountains from Rusty Hill.
+The Susitna River is at the far right.

 The stream's headwaters start at Grogg Lake in the Clearwater Mountains, a subrange of the Alaska Range.
 It flows in a general southwesterly direction for about 15 miles until it reaches the Susitna River a few miles north of the Denali Highway.
 From its headwaters, it flows through a glacial valley and is joined by several of its tributaries, but none are longer than 6 mi.
 The majority of Valdez Creek's drainage area is above the tree line.
 After flowing through a narrow canyon that is 30-150 ft deep, it joins the Susitna River in its broad valley.

 It is approximately 160 miles north-northwest of Valdez, or 120 miles directly south of Fairbanks.
 It is located nearly halfway between the Richardson Highway and the Alaska Railroad, 60 mi west and 50 mi east, respectively.
 Access to the area is via the Denali Highway, at approximately milepost 81.

 Valdez Creek has cut its present channel through deep gravels and has intrenched itself in the underlying schist bed rock.